energypatrikhu/node-exe-compile/README.md

 # node-exe-compile
 `node-exe-compile` is a small config based wrapper for `@yao-pkg/pkg` (fork of vercel's `pkg` package)

-it is using `esbuild` to minify and boundle the script specified in the config file, then using `pkg` it compiles to an `exe` file
+it is using `esbuild` to minify and bundle the script specified in the config file, then using `pkg` it compiles to an `exe` file

 # Usage
 1. Install the package